2022 FIFA World Cup: Targeted hacking campaigns against critics

-On November 2, 2022, Swiss media outlet SRF Investigativ published an investigative piece about Qatar's elaborate and extensive espionage operation to secure the World Cup hosting rights.
-The operation, which was dubbed Project Merciless, involved hacking emails and phones of FIFA officials and critics of Qatar's corruption and poor human rights record.
+On 2 November 2022, Swiss media outlet SRF Investigativ published an investigative piece about Qatar's elaborate and extensive espionage operation to secure the World Cup hosting rights.
+The operation, dubbed "Project Merciless", involved hacking emails and phones of FIFA officials and critics of Qatar's corruption and poor human rights record.
 It also targeted their friends and family members to run smear campaigns and influence FIFA policy.
-Starting on January 5, 2012, a cyberattack targeted Peter Hargitay, a Zurich-based FIFA insider and consultant for Australia's 2022 World Cup bid.
+Starting on 5 January 2012, a cyberattack targeted Peter Hargitay, a Zurich-based FIFA insider and consultant for Australia's 2022 World Cup bid.
 Hargitay and his son hired an expert who traced the hack to a server linked to Rajat Khare of the mercenary Indian hack-for-hire firm Appin.
 In November 2022, a lower court in Geneva ordered the publication to provisionally remove Rajat Khare's name and photo from the article.
 As a result, he is currently referred to as an entrepreneur, though his name still appears in a Reuters article about his involvement in the hacking.

 On 5 November 2022, The Sunday Times and the Bureau of Investigative Journalism published an investigation reporting that a group from an Indian hacking company had compromised the email accounts of various politicians, reporters, and other prominent individuals that had been critical of Qatar's hosting of the World Cup.
 It was also reported that the group had been hired by Jonas Rey, private investigators based in Switzerland, which were in turn hired by Qatari officials.

 Migrant workers

 There was criticism regarding the state of human rights in Qatar and of the conditions of migrant workers brought in to build the required infrastructure, including indentured servitude and working conditions leading to deaths.
 On 23 October 2022, an article published by The Guardian included statements from migrants working on the event infrastructure.
 Surveying 1,000 workers, 86% of participants said that the labour changes had improved their lives and that better working conditions are negotiable.
 Legislation has also been proposed on the minimum wage, summertime worker safety, and the election of migrant worker representatives in businesses.
 Labour mobility is a result of changes to the Kafala system.

 According to Sharan Burrow, general secretary of the International Trade Union Confederation, prior to the tournament, "the new Kafala system tranche of law will put an end to Kafala and establish a contemporary industrial relations system."

 FIFA President Gianni Infantino has defended Qatar's decision to host the tournament.
-Others have asserted that Qatar has a better human rights record than Russia and China, which were subjected to less harsh criticism for the same problems when hosting important athletic events in the years before the tournament.
+The Economist has asserted that Qatar has a better human rights record than Russia and China, and that the country has received excessive criticism after being selected to host the event.